Hurricane Ridge's Marvelous Olympic Marmots

 Hurricane Ridge wildlife

 The importance of timing for Hurricane Ridge hiking and wildlife viewing tours is critical to enjoying a plethora of wildlife and enjoying solitude on the trail.
 It is best to organize hikes up to Hurricane Ridge early in the morning or to organize a sunset hiking tour to take advantage of the twilight hours.
-In late summer, timing is especially important because warmer temperatures are the perfect conditions for mid-day Olympic Natioanl Park wildlife slumber.
+In late summer, timing is especially important because warmer temperatures are the perfect conditions for mid-day Olympic National Park wildlife slumber (meaning fewer wildlife sightings).

 Olympic Peninsula biodiversity on Hurricane Ridge hiking and wildlife viewing tours

 Olympic National Park plant and wildlife photographs and lists of Hurricane Ridge birds, mammals, and subalpine wildflowers seen during 2011 and 2012 are included below.
 A separate page addressing Olympic Peninsula biodiversity delves deeper into the geology of the Olympic National Park.